tmplab/LJay/README.md

 Duplicate and rename a set file like set0.py (import it in main.py).

-Program your own curve :
+Program your own "curve" :

-- Generate a point list array.
+- Generate at least one point list array.
+One laser takes one "point list".
+Any point list can be sent to any laser (= all lasers can draw the same point list or different ones)
-- Use Laser drawing functions : polyline, line, lineto.
+- Use Laser "drawing functions" : polyline, line, lineto.
-- You can have several drawing functions to draw several objects.
+- You can have several drawing functions to draw several objects in one point list.

 If you need to receive data externally :